 Serpentine Belt Replacement Cost

-Serpentine belt replacement costs can range from $90 to $180 on average for typical vehicles.
-The cost of a serpentine belt can range from $60 to $120, and a mechanic’s labor cost can be expected to average from $30 to $60.
+On average, the total serpentine belt replacement cost for typical vehicles can range from $90 to $180.
+The cost of a serpentine belt can range from $60 to $120, and mechanic labor costs can be expected to be $30 to $60.

-However, the make of the vehicle, brand of serpentine belt, and location of the mechanic can affect the estimated cost of serpentine belt replacement.
+However, the make and model of the vehicle, the brand of serpentine belt, and the location of the mechanic can affect the estimated cost of serpentine belt replacement.

 How Do I know if I Need To Replace My Serpentine Belt?